At DM Hay, we believe the old wisdom still holds true: “Waste not, want not.”

 We started with no experience.
 Through investment, experimentation, and commitment, we developed techniques and a dedicated facility to reclaim and repurpose candle wax.
 Today, we offer a nationwide service helping churches reduce waste and embrace a more sustainable path.

-If you're in the area, you are welcome to drop off wax directly to our facility at:
+If you're in the area, you are welcome to drop off wax directly at our facility at: